 That’s a great paragraph.
 Hefner contributed, in his own way, to the dissolution of the very foundation of American culture that made innovations like spaceships, smart phones, and breast implants (central to his lurid industry) possible.
 But to refer to him as “a father…of eating disorders…” is ludicrous.

 There is almost no research literature supporting the claim that media portrayals of thin (or overly thin) women influences eating disorders.
 Women weigh, on average, as much now as men did in the 1960s, and men are fatter too!
-Just looking around in the 1940s-1980s one would see more thinner people than one would likely see on television now.
-So, unless Douthat wants to argue that publishing air-brushed photographs of women with low BMI causes mass binge eating disorder, that element is flatly false.
+Just looking around in the 1940s-1980s one would see thinner people more

 It matters that it’s false.
 Implicit in the idea that media portrayals of thin women create disordered eating is the notion that the male preference for certain body-types in their sexual partners is a form of exploitation and oppression (see The Feminine Mystique).

 But Hefner, for all his evil, didn’t create sexual preferences any more than 50 Shades of Gray did.
 He exploited them.
 The idea that the general male sexual preference for reproductively viable partners is a uniquely evil invention of the modern American man is a pox on our modern worldview that contradicts biology, the history of literature and art, as well as an implicit attack on the value of sexual polarity in the first place.